JamesMartin1998/JavaScript-Project/README.md

 - Pop Up Section
     - The pop up section appears over the game section when the games remaining equals zero.
     - Depending on the result, an appropriate message will displayed to the user to inform them of the overall result.
     - An image of a trophy will be seen if there is a winner.
-Alternatively an image of a handshake will be used in the event of a draw.
+Alternatively, an image of a handshake will be used in the event of a draw.
     - The button in the top right of the pop up appears red when hovered on to show the user it can be clicked.
     - When the button is clicked, the pop up will close and the game will be reset so a new game can be started.